-16.2 ANALOG RYTM MKII WITH A STEREOPHONIC DRUM MACHINE
+15.3 ANALOG RYTM WITH A STEREOPHONIC DRUM MACHINE

-Use the Analog Rytm MKII compressor when you incorporate sounds from external instruments in your composition.
+Use the Analog Rytm compressor when you incorporate sounds from external instruments in your composition.

-The following example shows how an old drum machine is hooked up to the Analog Rytm MKII.
-The stereo output from the drum machine can be compressed to fit in nicely, and its patterns started, stopped and tempo controlled, using the Analog Rytm MKII.
+The following example shows how an old drum machine is hooked up to the Analog Rytm.
+The stereo output from the drum machine can be compressed to fit in nicely, and its patterns started, stopped and tempo controlled, using the Analog Rytm.

 - 1. Prepare a rhythm pattern on your heritage drum machine. - 2.
-Connect the stereo outputs of the drum machine to the inputs of the Analog Rytm MKII using a mono to stereo split phone cord. - 3.
-Connect the MIDI Out of the Analog Rytm MKII to the SYNC of the drum machine. - 4.
-In the GLOBAL SETTINGS > MIDI PORT CONFIGURATION menu of the Analog Rytm MKII, set OUT PORT FUNC to DIN24.
+Connect the stereo outputs of the drum machine to the inputs of the Analog Rytm using a mono to stereo split phone cord. - 3.
+Connect the MIDI Out of the Analog Rytm to the SYNC of the drum machine.

+4. On the MIDI PORT CONFIGURATION menu, in the GLOBAL menu of the Analog Rytm, use the setting DIN24 on the OUT PORT FUNCTIONALITY selector.

-5. Start the rhythm on the drum machine and access the COMPRESSOR of the Analog Rytm MKII by pressing the [FX] key, then the [AMP] key.
+5. Start the rhythm on the drum machine and access the COMPRESSOR of the Analog Rytm by pressing the [FX] key, then the fourth [PARAMETER] key.
 Set the parameters according to taste.

-6. Prepare a rhythm on the Analog Rytm MKII.
+6. Prepare a rhythm on the Analog Rytm.